Martin J. Gruenberg

-Martin J. Gruenberg (born 1953) is an American attorney who serves as the two-time and current chairman, as well as three-time acting chairman, of the U.S. Federal Deposit Insurance Corporation (FDIC).
+Martin James Gruenberg (born April 1, 1953) is an American attorney who previously served as chairman of the Federal Deposit Insurance Corporation (FDIC).
+Gruenberg previously served as FDIC chairman from 2023 to 2025; 2012 to 2018; as well as on an acting basis from 2005 to 2006 and 2011 to 2012.

 Education

 Gruenberg received an A.B. from Princeton University's Woodrow Wilson School of Public and International Affairs.
 He received a J.D. from Case Western Reserve University School of Law in 1979.

 Career

 Before joining the FDIC Board, Gruenberg served as senior counsel to Senator Paul S. Sarbanes (D-MD) on the staff of the Senate Committee on Banking, Housing, and Urban Affairs (Senate Banking Committee) from 1993 to 2005.
 He also served as Staff Director of the Banking Committee's Subcommittee on International Finance and Monetary Policy from 1987 to 1992.

 Gruenberg served as chairman of the executive council and president of the International Association of Deposit Insurers from November 2007 to November 2012.